linsix666/linsix666/README.md

 <td valign="top">

-### CTeSP · Programação de Sistemas de Informação
+### Information Systems Programming

-**ESTGA — Escola Superior de Tecnologia e Gestão de Águeda**
+**School of Technology and Management of Águeda**
-**Universidade de Aveiro**
+**University of Aveiro**

 📅 **2024 — 2026**
-🎓 **2 anos · 120 ECTS**
+🎓 **2 years · 120 ECTS**

-Formação orientada para o desenvolvimento de software e sistemas de informação, abrangendo programação, desenvolvimento web, bases de dados e programação orientada por objetos.
+Course focused on **software development and information systems**, including programming, web development, databases, and object-oriented programming.

-O curso terminou com um **estágio curricular de 680 horas**, onde apliquei estes conhecimentos no desenvolvimento de uma aplicação Full-Stack em contexto profissional.
+The course ended with a **680-hour curricular internship**, where I applied these skills by developing a Full-Stack application in a professional environment.

 </td>
 </tr>
 </table>

-### Principais áreas de formação
+### Main areas of study

-- Algoritmia e Programação
+- Algorithms and Programming
-- Programação Orientada por Objetos
+- Object-Oriented Programming
-- Desenvolvimento Web
+- Web Development
-- Bases de Dados Relacionais
+- Relational Database Design
 - SQL
-- Engenharia de Software
+- Software Engineering
-- Sistemas de Informação
+- Information Systems
-- Redes e Sistemas Operativos
+- Networks and Operating Systems
-- Projeto de Programação
+- Programming Project
-- Estágio curricular em contexto empresarial
+- Curricular Internship in a Professional Environment

 <br>